RasaHQ/rasa/docs/tutorial_interactive_learning.rst

 via the `Wizard of Oz <https://en.wikipedia.org/wiki/Wizard_of_Oz_experiment>`_ method.
 I.e. if you want a bot to do a certain task, you can simply pretend to be a bot for a little while and at the end it will learn how to respond.
-This is a good way of learning how to make natural and flowing
+This is a good way of learning how to make the conversation natural and flowing.

 The Bot